charmbracelet/soft-serve/README.md

 host: localhost
 port: 23231

-# The access level for anonymous users.
-Options are: read-write, read-only
+# Access level for anonymous users.
+Options are: admin-access, read-write,
-# and no-access.
+# read-only, and no-access.
 anon-access: read-write

 # You can grant read-only access to users without private keys.